aleppax/upyftsconf/README.md

 # uPyftsConf
 micropython Far Too Simple Config File

-a simplistic way of storing configuration data for projects written in micropython.
+a simplicistic way of storing configuration data for projects written in micropython.

 ## How it works
 copy the file config.py at the root of your project.